ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

 This protocol is used for preparing dual-indexed, Illumina-compatible gDNA libraries for whole genome sequencing.
 It doesn't rely on any commercial kits; rather, the protocol uses home-made master mixes for all reactions to minimize costs.
 Master mixes were retrieved from published sources and occasionally subject to minor changes (these will be indicated).
 References will be provided throughout to credit the original publications.

-Briefly, this protocol uses an "on-bead" library preparation (Fisher _et al._ 2011) with "home-brewed" master mixes (Kobbs 1997; Meyer and Kircher 2010; Fisher _et al._ 2011) and SPRI beads (Rohland and Reich 2012), and incorporates i5 and i7 Ilummina indices into adapters through PCR (Glenn _et al._ 2016).
+Briefly, this protocol uses an "on-bead" library preparation (Fisher _et al._ 2011) with "home-brewed" master mixes (Kobs 1997; Meyer and Kircher 2010; Fisher _et al._ 2011) and SPRI beads (Rohland and Reich 2012), and incorporates i5 and i7 Ilummina indices into adapters through PCR (Glenn _et al._ 2016).

 This protocol assumes that you have:
 1. Hydrated all of index-containing forward and reverse PCR primers (described in supplementary file S6 in Glenn _et al._ 2016).
 These are diluted to 5 &#956;M.